afni/afni/doc/afni_sphinx/background_install/install_instructs/substep_bootcamp.rst

   tcsh s2.cp.files . ~
   cd ..

-In order, these commands: get the tarred+zipped directory that contains the class data (and is hence named "CD"), downloading it to the current location in the terminal; untar/unzip it (=opens it up);
-go into the newly opened directory; execute a script to copy the files to ``$HOME/CD/``; and finally exit the directory.
+**Purpose:** In order, these commands: get the tarred+zipped directory that contains the class data (and is hence named "CD"), downloading it to the current location in the terminal; untar/unzip it (=opens it up); go into the newly opened directory; execute a script to copy the files to ``$HOME/CD/``; and finally exit the directory.

 At this point, if there have been no errors, you can delete/remove the tarred/zipped package, using "``rm CD.tgz``".
 If you are